Camp Commitments

 • Budget: $25.00

-• Blow up balloons (not with helium) to place on the Camp Seely sign out by the highway
+• Blow up balloons (NOT with helium) to place on the Camp Seely sign out by the highway (get with decorations or greeter to verify who will bring or put up).

 For the Birthday Celebration